Get All the Dirt

 This avid home gardener's basket of washed, wildly irregular dahlia roots (right) is ready to pack away for winter storage.

 The ready-to-plant tubers below were supplied by a small grower.
-Each has a single eye.
+Each is trimmed to include a single eye.
 Writing the name of the variety on the tuber is common practice and a helpful way to reduce the likelihood of mix-ups.

 Note the difference in the dahlia tuber size and shape due to variety and individual plant.
 This is normal and to be expected.
 It's helpful to keep in mind that these are roots; not pretty and highly varied.